 - Mass Effect's Captain David Anderson: Good.
 Mentor to Cmdr.
 Shepard, who is varying degrees of good.

 - Viewtiful Joe's Captain Blue!
 Henshin a go-go, baby!
-Evil.
+Evil, until his Heel–Face Turn at the end of the first game. note

 - In the Global Guardians PBEM Universe, Capitao Batalha ("Captain Battle") is the premiere hero of Brazil.
 There's also Captain Australia, Captain Speedy, Captain California, and Captain Hammer.
 In the 50s and 60s, there was Captain Amazing, but he's dead now.